huangguanqiao/huangguanqiao.github.io/_posts/2020-12-22-Scurm-Elements.md

 4. End of the two weeks, team demonstrates its completed work wo the product owner and stakeholders.
 5. Finally, Team reflects on how it can improve the practices. (how things went during the two weeks)

+# Three Theories
+- Transparencyy: Whole process must be visible to those responsible for the outcome, people agree on what do they see, the process and roles are definied.
+- Inspection: frequent inspection of the process and progress to adjust it according to findings.
+- Adaptation: If process deviate outside acceptable limits the process must be adjusted as soon as possible.

+# Values
+- Commitment: People personally commit to achieving the goals of the Scrum Team.
+- Courage: Scrum Team members have courage to do the right thing and work on tough problems.
+- Focus: Everyone focuses on the work of the Sprint and the goals of the Scrum Team.
+- Openness: Scrum Team and its stakeholders agree to be open about all the work and the challenges with performing the work.
+- Respect: Scrum Team members respect each other to be capable, independent people.

 # Some Links
 [The Scrum Master Checklist](https://scrummasterchecklist.org/)